HL7/fhir-identity-matching-ig/input/pagecontent/digital-identity.md

 - Capble of being stored as an identifier along with its assigner in FHIR Patient resource and therefore used in matching or other transactions
 - Identifiers with date issued, expiration date, or other validity period will contain this metadata when available.

+Enterprise Identifiers SHOULD be restricted to combinations of uppercase letters and numbers to reduce manual transcription errors.
 Assigners **SHOULD** avoid the letters I and O in identifiers, as they are difficult to differentiate from numbers 1 and 0.

 &emsp;&emsp;